-Day 4: Friday 21 April, Tangier
+Day 4: Friday 23 March, Tangier

-- Cape Spartel Lighthouse

-- Private gardens of Umberto Pasti

-- Villa Buckingham: The private gardens of Désirée Buckingham

-- Lunch at the private residence of Christopher Gibbs

-- Private gardens of Veere Greeney
+- Cape Spartel Lighthouse - Rock Lodge, private residence of Jonathan Dawson - Villa Mabrouka: The private gardens of Yves Saint Laurent and Pierre Bergé - Lunch at the private residence of Christopher Gibbs - Private gardens of Veere Greeney - Afternoon tea at the private residence of Daniel Aron

-- Private gardens of Claude-Nathalie Thomas

-- Afternoon tea at Villa Joséphine

-We spend another day with François Gilles visiting private gardens in the lush hills of the area known as la Montagne.
-It's here that foreign home owners such as Madison Cox tend their magnificent gardens; Tangier is a landscaper's paradise because just about any plant will thrive here.
+We spend another day with François Gilles visiting private gardens in the lush hills of the area known as 'la Montagne'.
+It is here that foreign home owners such as Madison Cox tend their magnificent gardens; Tangier is a landscaper's paradise because just about any plant will thrive here.

 We begin with a short drive to Cape Spartel, which lies 14 kilometres west of Tangier.
 This is the northwestern extremity of Africa's Atlantic Coast.
 A dramatic drive takes us through la Montagne and over the pine-covered headland to the Cape Spartel Lighthouse.
+Nearby, we visit Rock Lodge, a cottage renovated by Jonathan Dawson, the Australian-born architecture and design journalist.
+The house is bursting with pictures, rugs, books and maps.
+In his courtyard garden, bougainvillea and honeysuckle share the space with liana and moonflower.